SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 ## Requirements:

-- Demonstrate use of web standards including HTML5.
+- Demonstrate use of web standards including HTML5 with appropriate metadata.
-- Use an external stylesheet CSS file.
+- Use an external stylesheet.
 - Make the navbar responsive with at least one breakpoint (your choice as to how it looks on a smaller screen width).
 - Follow the style guidelines listed below.
 - Add buttons or links to login/logout.
 Use JavaScript to control whether the login or the logout button is shown; only one should be visible at a time.